exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

         }
       }

-* A :ref:`Portal extension <PLFDevGuide.eXoAdd-ons.PortalExtension>` configuration file:
+* to declare the component plugin in a :ref:`Portal extension <PLFDevGuide.eXoAdd-ons.PortalExtension>` configuration file:

    .. code:: xml